Letters Never Sent

 Letters Never Sent is the 16th studio album by American singer-songwriter Carly Simon, released by Arista Records, on November 1, 1994.

 Simon has stated the inspiration for the album came when she found an old box of letters that she'd written, but never mailed.
 She wrote "Like a River" in honor of her mother, Andrea Simon, and "Touched by the Sun" for her dear friend, Jackie Onassis, both of whom died from cancer in 1994.

 The album features backing vocals by Marc Cohn and Simon's son Ben Taylor (who also appears as vocalist on "Time Works on All the Wild Young Men", the bridge song between the fourth and sixth tracks).
 Andreas Vollenweider plays the harp on the track "Davy".

-Promotion and reception
+Promotion

 Simon made music videos for the songs "Like a River" and "Touched by the Sun".
 She performed "Touched by the Sun" on the Late Show with David Letterman on two occasions.
 Simon also embarked on a co-headlining tour with Hall & Oates in support of the album.

+Reception

+In their review of "Like A River", Billboard commented that "Simon christens her lovely new Letters Never Sent album with an intelligent and melodically complex tune that swirls with a haunting and philosophical tale of death and change.
+Simon has not offered a song as moving as this in years, giving her words further weight with music full of seemingly countless shifts that keep the ear alert.
+It is, by turns, orchestral and poppy, and will bring a smart, emotional vibe to any AC radio station it graces."